reverentgeek/blog/src/site/5-essential-ingredients-for-an-awesome-tech-talk.md

 ## 1\.
 Why did you choose this technology?

-People can argue semantics, “best practices,” architecture, speed, or “Technology A” vs. “Technology B” all day long.
+People can argue semantics, "best practices," architecture, speed, or "Technology A" vs. "Technology B" all day long.
 But, no one can dispute _your_ experience.
 Tell people your story.
-What was your motivation for choosing this technology, or for replacing “Technology A” with “Technology B?”
+What was your motivation for choosing this technology, or for replacing "Technology A" with "Technology B?"
 What problems were you trying to solve?
-Chances are, your reasons “why” will resonate with other people in similar situations.
+Chances are, your reasons "why" will resonate with other people in similar situations.

 ## 2\.
 What does this technology do?